musq/www/content/posts/iitd-mitm-liability.md

 +++
-title = "IIT Delhi MITM liability" date = "2019-06-09"
+title = "IIT Delhi's MITM liability" date = "2019-06-02"
-description = "How secure is IIT Delhi from Man-in-the-middle (MITM) attack?"
+description = "How secure is IIT Delhi from Man-in-the-middle (MITM) attacks?"
 +++

-How secure is IIT Delhi from Man-in-the-middle (MITM) attack?
+How secure is IIT Delhi from Man-in-the-middle (MITM) attacks?

-I'm writing this 6 months after privately emailing IITD sysadmin notifying them about a critical vulnerability, to have them fix it properly.
+I'm publishing this 6 months after privately emailing IITD sysadmin notifying them about a critical vulnerability, to have them fix it properly.

 ### Facts

-1. The institute asks its users to install a CA certificate issued by itself to secure communications
+1. The institute asks its users to install a CA certificate issued by itself to secure internal communications
 1. The official download link for the CA certificate is hosted on an unencrypted [plain HTTP page] (http://www.cc.iitd.ac.in/CSC/index.php?option=com_content&view=article&id=53&Itemid=57)